 It was late in July PGG(Pauri Garhwal Group) was at Ghuttu for their ‘Awareness Camp’ a unique activity carried out for the benefit of students at far off places in Garhwal region.
 The goal is to keep them synced with possibilities that await them after their preliminary education.

-Ghuttu is a small town just 30-40 km to Ghansali, covered with many flora and overseen by the notorious Garhwal ‘Bagh’ as a distinct fauna.
+Ghuttu is a very small village about 40 km from Ghansali, covered with excellent forest cover often overseen by the notorious Garhwal ‘Bagh’ as a distinct fauna.
 In Garhwali Bagh being the spotted leopard cunning predator of Jim Corbett lore.
-Ghuttu is also a break point for the famous Kedarnath trek, a tiny guest house is functional here for that purpose.
+Ghuttu is also a break point for the famous Kedarnath trek; one of the oldest routes taken for pilgrimage.
+A tiny guest house is functional here for that purpose.

 ‘Pauri Garhwal Group’s’ Camp at Ghuttu Inter College 2010

 We have just finished our last session for the students of “Ghuttu Inter College”; it was close to 1:45 pm.
 The event was a success with many students and teacher interactions and talks.

 Everyone was heading back to the guest house and talks were on to heading back home to Delhi as majority of the people were from there.
 Delineation from the scheduled sight-seeing that was kept as after activity and a night halt.

 Realizing that they will get to enjoy a full Sunday next day at home, everyone was ready to pack and leave for Delhi.
 Rainy weather and decaying sunlight meant that leaving at 2:30 pm will push them to reach Rishikesh before 7 pm a good 147 km (Ghuttu – Ghansali -Tehri – Rishikesh).